 >> Compare Quotes

-Unlike many other business equipment leasing companies, National Business Capital matches businesses with a network of more than 75 lenders that provide new and used equipment financing.
-This makes it possible for businesses to do a side by side comparison of financing terms from a variety of potential lenders.
+Unlike other business equipment leasing companies, National Business Capital matches businesses with a network of more than 75 lenders that provide new and used equipment financing.

-Interest rates will vary based on a company’s creditworthiness, but reviewers report a range anywhere between 8% and 20%.
+Rates vary from lender to lender, but according to reviewers they’re typically between 8% and 20%.
 There is also a possibility of discounts if a company pays off its lease ahead of schedule.

-Fees vary, and some lenders may charge a loan origination fee.
+Fees vary as well, and some lenders may charge a loan origination fee.
 Additionally, National Business Capital receives 2.99% of the origination or closing fee.
 Lease amounts start at $10,000 and go all the way up to $1 million.
 Financing terms can span 12 to 60 months.

 While the majority of lenders in National Business Capital’s network don’t require a business to provide collateral, the majority require a UCC lien.
-Borrowers can apply online, and some companies can get a decision by the next day.
+Apply online and you might even hear back the next day.

 US Business Funding